esphome/esphome-docs/components/sensor/hrxl_maxsonar_wr.rst

 =======================

 .. seo::
-    :description: Instructions for setting up MaxBotix HRXL MaxSonar WR ultrasonic distance measurement sensors in ESPHome.
+    :description: Instructions for setting up MaxBotix (HR)XL MaxSonar WR ultrasonic distance measurement sensors in ESPHome.
     :image: hrxl_maxsonar_wr.jpg
     :keywords: ultrasonic, maxbotix, maxsonar

-This sensor allows you to use HRXL MaxSonar WR series ultrasonic sensors by MaxBotix (`datasheet <https://www.maxbotix.com/documents/HRXL-MaxSonar-WR_Datasheet.pdf>`__) with ESPHome to measure distances.
+This sensor allows you to use (HR)XL MaxSonar WR series ultrasonic sensors by MaxBotix (`datasheet <https://www.maxbotix.com/documents/HRXL-MaxSonar-WR_Datasheet.pdf>`__) with ESPHome to measure distances.
 Depending on the model, these sensors can measure in a range between 30 centimeters and 10 meters.
+The high resolution models (HR) have millimeter resolution, whereas the other models have cm resolution.

 This sensor platform works with the **TTL versions** of those sensors and expects the sensor's TTL pin to be wired to one of the ESP's input pins.
 Since these sensors read